plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     tt.summarize()
     mapTree(tt, "output/divtimeMAP.tre")

-**Important:** Be sure to change all your output files to have the prefix **divtime** rather than **relaxed** so that you don't overwrite the previous results, then run the new model:
+**Important:** Be sure to change all your output files to have the prefix **divtime** rather than **relaxed** so that you don't overwrite the previous results.

-    rb divtime.Rev

-Be prepared to wait for a little longer this time; we've added a lot of extra work to the analysis.

-{% comment %}
-This run took about 25 minutes on the cluster.
-{% endcomment %}
+Because this run takes more than half an hour, I have already run it for you.
+The output files can be copied to your directory using this command:

+    cp -r /scratch/pol02003/pol02003/divtime-output .

 ## Review results of the divergence time analysis

 Open the _divtime.log_ file in Tracer.

-Also open the _divtimeMAP.tre_ file in FigTree, check the Node Bars checkbox, then specify age_95%_HPD for Display after expanding the Node Bars section.
-You may also wish to use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _trees.txt_ into the new window for comparison.
+Also open the _divtimeMAP.tre_ file in FigTree, check the "Node Bars" checkbox, then specify "age_95%_HPD" for Display after expanding the "Node Bars" section.
+You may also wish to use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _tree.txt_ into the new window for comparison.
 It also helps to expand the **Trees** section of FigTree and check the **Order nodes** checkbox so that both trees are _ladderized_ the same direction.

 > :thinking: We've added moves, but no parameters or priors for the node times.
 Why not?